 Regardless of Tier status, the amount of seller’s money held can be raised, lowered, or removed at Amazon’s discretion.
 These decisions to change the amount of sellers’ money held typically relate to order quality.

 In addition, whenever bank accounts information changes, Amazon applies a 3-day hold of sellers’ money disbursements effective the day on which the bank information changed.
-Needless to say, Amazon cannot disburse sellers’ money without a bank account associated with your Seller Central account.
+Amazon cannot disburse sellers’ money without a bank account associated with your Seller Central account.

 Other Ways to Get Amazon Sellers Money: GETIDA